This is the multi-page printable view of this section. Click here to print.

 TermDefinition

-Origin RepositoryThe repository where the Divekit project is hosted.
+Origin RepositoryThe source repository containing the assignment template and Divekit configuration.